aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 - *Found*: 1 &times; 26
 - Prime factorization of 26 = 2 &times; 13
 - Search continues since 26 is not a prime number.
-- Searching from 2 to 25: Can 2 be computed from the prime factors of 26?
-Yes, and the leftover prime factors is just 13.
+- Searching between 1 and 26: Can 2 be computed from the prime factors of 26?
+Yes, and the leftover prime factor is 13.
 - *Found*: 2 &times; 13
 - Since 13 is a prime number, search ends.